graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/user-context.md

 }
 ```

-If you need to access the User from the request HttpContext and populate this globally, you will need to add a User property to your custom `UserContext` class and modify your Startup configuration as follows:
+If you need to access the User from the http request and populate this globally, you will need to add a User property to your custom `UserContext` class and modify your Startup configuration as follows:
 ```csharp

   public class MyGraphQLUserContext : Dictionary<string, object?>